heroku/elbping/README.md

 triggering an HTTP 405 (METHOD NOT ALLOWED) error caused when the ELB receives a HTTP verb that is too long.

+Technically, with minor changes, you could resolve any host name and measure the response time of each host listed in those A records but this was designed specifically with ELBs in mind.

 ## Installation

 ```